Search This Blog

 I'm not sure how I'll display this bronze lamp.
 My original thought was that it was meant to be hung on the wall, but looking at it I realized it was more likely made to sit on a table or shelf.
 That said, I think I'll hang it up after I clean and rewire it.
 I'll use red cloth lamp wire and a Bakelite plug to keep it as close to original as possible, but will be replacing the momentary switch with an off/on push button.
 This will look awesome with an Edison style filament bulb or a vintage Ball-O-Fire bulb (sadly these are no longer available).

 The lamp has arrived.
 I've restored the socket but I'm now awaiting the replacement parts to return it to functionality.
-The original wiring is shot as is the old phenolic momentary switch (it's a truly momentary switch, contact is broken when the button is released).
-The switch screws into a threaded lug in the bronze which makes replacing it a bit tricky.
+The original wiring is shot and the old phenolic momentary switch (it's a truly momentary switch, contact is broken when the button is released) has a fair bit of arc related erosion on the contact lugs.
+The switch screws into a threaded bung in the bronze which makes replacing it a bit tricky.
+As I have been unable to replace this switch to date, I will rewire the original switch and leave a bulb in the socket and purchase a screw-base cigar lighting element which I'm now nearly certain it once had.
 I will take new photos once I have it working.
 These I saved from the auction listing.
 I am hoping someone recognizes it.

 Enjoy!